pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Changed

 - Wiki page parser: check if this element is nested in another already processed element...this needs to be skipped to avoid content duplication and possible processing errors (issue #37)
+- Improved item level permission copy logic
+- Check for proper permissions before attempting item level copy, if insufficient permissions the item level permissions are not copied but the transformation will still succeed

 ## [January release (prod) - version 1.0.1901.1]